certik/hermes2d/doc/src/tutorial.rst

       return Ord(5);
     }

-Currently, this constant cannot be made dependent on spatial coordinates since the parser cannot handle if-then statements, double-to-int conversion statements, etc.
+Currently, one cannot make the integration order dependent on spatial coordinates and such.
+However, one can assign different weak forms to elements with different material flags.
+This will be described in example `saphir <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/examples/saphir/main.cpp>`_.

 Also note the sign of the surface linear form - all linear forms have to be on the right-hand side, all bilinear forms on the left.